Gold Prices and the U.S. Economy

 In September gold spot bullion prices surged to a new record, $1,274.75 an ounce.
 Commodities guru George Soros announced that gold was the "ultimate bubble" and was no longer a safe investment.
 Research by metals consultant GFMS predicted that gold would skyrocket to $1,300 an ounce.
 Who was right?
 Both of them.

 In June 2010, investors and central banks diversified out of euros, dollars, and other investments and into gold.
 Uncertainty about the eurozone debt crisis and the growing debt in the United States created volatility in the currency markets.
 Gold is always seen as a safe haven during times of uncertainty.
 Many people wondered if that was a good time to buy gold.
 In retrospect, it seems like it.
 Buying gold at that time would have resulted in a 53 percent return on your investment 15 months later.
 In retrospect, timing the market always seems like a good idea.

 Gold continued its historic rise, hitting another record of $1,081 an ounce in November 2009.
 This time, India's purchase of 200 metric tons of the precious metal from the International Monetary Fund buoyed investors.
 Gold bugs thought that this would be the beginning of central banks around the world adding to their gold reserves.
 At the time, there were concerns about the value of the U.S. dollar.
 Many thought the banks would sell their dollars and buy gold.

 In September 2009, gold was trading near its all-time high of $1,032.
 As the dollar declined, many readers wondered whether it was a good time to buy gold.
 It sure was, if you had a crystal ball and could see into the future.
 At the time, the world was coming out of the 2008 financial crisis.
-Many thought economic growth would bounce back like it did following any other recession.
+Many thought economic growth would bounce back as it did following any other recession.
 Instead, a high foreclosure rate in the United States and growing sovereign debt concerns in Europe kept investors on edge.